hornpolish/docker.sas.awb/README.md

+# We've Graduated!!
+This repo has undergone the transformations required to graduate to https://github.com/sassoftware/sas-container-recipes

+We added another level to the file tree so we can add other patterns of deploying in containers alongside this one.

+This repo has been archived; please look at the sassoftware one -- it has been upgraded to handle SAS Viya 3.4 orders as well as the original 3.3 release.

 # Background
 A docker container for a data scientist. (awb - analytics work bench).  take your pick of
 * SAS Studio